 Part funded by the Exeter Primary Support Partnership.

-A new training course for SENDCOs, TAs, and practitioners responsible for or interested in social, emotional and behavioural development and Parental Engagement is now available through Babcock LDP.
+A training course for SENDCOs, TAs, and practitioners responsible for or interested in social, emotional and behavioural development and Parental Engagement is now available through Exeter Consortium.
 The training runs for two days and covers attachment theory, working with families and the skills necessary to run the six session program entitled Family Workshops.

 Trained staff from across Devon have said: